 Psychopathic Characteristics of Behavior

 One of the most obvious differences between psychopaths and sociopaths is that psychopaths tend to be very organized.
 Their need for organization is reflected in every part of their lives from the way their home or personal space is kept to the way they establish and execute plans.
-For many psychopaths, the need for organization can almost seem like an obsession.
+For many psychopaths, the need for an organization can almost seem like an obsession.

 People with antisocial personality disorder are known as rule-breakers.
 A lack of respect for authority or societal rules often results in these people breaking the law.
-A psychopath’s excessive attention to detail and the need for constant organization often makes it difficult to catch them if they commit a crime.
+A psychopath’s excessive attention to detail and the need for constant organization often make it difficult to catch them if they commit a crime.
 Many psychopaths plan their acts of lawlessness so carefully that they may go for years breaking the law undetected.
 If, and when, a psychopath is caught breaking the law, they will try to spin the story to blame someone else and appear innocent.

 Psychopaths are often referred to as “cold-blooded” or “cold-hearted.”
 Their behavior is typically very calculated, and they may use aggressive tactics to get what they want.
 For example, if a psychopath wants to earn a promotion at work, he may have no problem using whatever means necessary to accomplish that goal.
-This includes being willing to destroy a co-worker's reputation or status on the job to help cause himself to be promoted.
+This may include being willing to destroy a co-worker’s reputation or status on the job to help cause himself to be promoted.

-Both psychopaths and sociopaths use manipulation to get what they want.
+Both psychopaths and sociopaths tend to use manipulation to get what they want.
 Although they generally have no empathy or concern for others, they often take on the role of caregiver for a family member or other person in need.
 Some marry and have children.
 However, their presumed attachment to others is often merely a façade.